Cost Update

 How long does kitchen renovation take in Kitchener?

 A standard mid-range renovation usually takes 6 to 10 weeks of active construction.
-However, you should add 3 to 4 months of lead time before that for design, permit approval from the City of Kitchener, and ordering materials like custom cabinets which often have long waitlists.
+However, you should add 4 to 8 weeks of lead time for cabinet ordering and design approvals before the first sledgehammer hits a wall.
+Total project time from first meeting to final coat of paint is often 4 months.

 Do I need a permit for kitchen renovation in Kitchener?

-What is the most expensive part of a Kitchener renovation?
+What is the most durable countertop for a busy Kitchener family?

 Check the latest kitchen renovation costs for Kitchener and other cities on LookupCost.com.